 3. Risk assessment

 In the previous example, a risk factor would be the faulty screws in protection equipment.
-A risk assessment is determining and analyzing if and how these faulty screws can cause injury or death during work.
+A risk assessment is determining and analysing if and how these faulty screws can cause injury or death during work.
 A working at heights course will teach you how to correctly assess the risks involved in the work.
 This way, you can have the initiative to determine whether or not it is a safe approach.

 4. Risk mitigation